 There is a remote possibility that the parties in the dispute will to an extent, ‘come to their senses’ (but I wont be holding my breath), to put ego’s, bravado, politics, vendettas and agendas to one side and try and find that ‘middle ground’, if only to save time, money and look after the best interests of the football community as a whole.

-As I wrote in a previous article (Could Litigation in the Dispute(s) Between FIFA and Football Agents Over New Agent Regulations be Avoided with Mediation?), I believe ‘mediation’ may hold the key in this dispute, and given that mediation is now allegedly a key foundation of FIFAs new ‘Football Tribunal’, the concept and acceptance of the benefits of mediation SHOULD NOT be lost on FIFA.
+As I wrote in a previous article (‘Could Litigation in the Dispute(s) Between FIFA and Football Agents Over New Agent Regulations be Avoided with Mediation?’), I believe ‘mediation’ may hold the key in this dispute, and given that mediation is now allegedly a key foundation of FIFAs new ‘Football Tribunal’, the concept and acceptance of the benefits of mediation SHOULD NOT be lost on FIFA.

 Mediation would allow for the agent groups to be heard in a confidential manner that is ‘without prejudice’, thus does not jeopardise their rights to further their argument that: ‘FIFA has not included them in meaningful consultation’ over the FFAR.
-Likewise, mediation would allow for FIFA to be heard and possibly reach a ‘middle-ground’ that meets their aim in FIFAs 2020-2023 ‘vision, to modernise the football regulatory framework and doesn’t risk the perception of ‘backing-down’.
+Likewise, mediation would allow for FIFA to be heard and possibly reach a ‘middle-ground’ that meets their aim in FIFAs 2020-2023 ‘vision’, to “modernise the football regulatory framework” and doesn’t risk the perception of ‘backing-down’.

 Probably the most telling and valuable tool in this arena and the potential grounds for resolution to the dispute, is that of confidentiality and the ability for both sides to reach agreement in a way that isn’t seen to be ‘backing down’ or ‘losing face’.
 There are no ‘losers’ in a successful football mediation, just a mutually satisfactory score draw, and the ability to move forward rather than be distracted and mired in a dispute (not least one that has ‘rumbled on’ for 5 years and increasing).